 The NASUCA office is just outside of Washington, D.C. in downtown Silver Spring.
 The Executive Director represents the organization before Congress, the Federal agencies, and the Administration.
 NASUCA’s Deputy Director works with the Director to plan and execute the Annual and Mid-Year meetings, prepare and distribute publications, maintain the website, and provide information to assist state consumer advocates with their responsibilities.

-Nicole Haslup is the Deputy Director of NASUCA.
+Nicole Haslup was hired as the Deputy Director of NASUCA in 2004.
 Prior to joining NASUCA Nicole served as Legislative Director for a member of the Maryland House of Delegates.
-She earned her undergraduate degree at Salisbury University in Salisbury, Maryland.
+She earned her undergraduate degree in Social Work and graduated Summa Cum Laude from Salisbury University in Salisbury, Maryland.
 Nicole lives in Odenton, Maryland with her husband and two sons.